 These financial statements will be submitted for consideration and approval at the forthcoming Annual Meeting of the Company.

 2. SIGNIFICANT ACCOUNTING POLICIES

 The principal accounting policies adopted in the preparation of these financial statements are set out below.
-These policies have been applied to the period presented unless otherwise stated.
+These policies have been consistently applied to all the years presented unless otherwise stated.

 (a) Basis of preparation